 Today we visit two of New York’s greatest museums, the Frick Collection and the Mususeum of Modern Art (MoMA).
 The Frick Collection is a true New York treasure.
 The collection owes its existence to Henry Clay Frick (1849-1919), a Pittsburgh coke and steel industrialist.
 Although relatively small in size, it has an acclaimed collection of Old Master paintings, Renaissance sculpture, 18th century furniture, porcelain and bronzes.
 The collection is usually displayed in a glorious Fifth Avenue mansion built by Frick in 1913-1914 as his New York home.
-However, this building is scheduled to undergo renovation in 2020 and the Frick Collection will instead be presented in the building that was formerly the Whitney Museum and then the Met Brauer.
+However, this building is scheduled to undergo renovation in 2020 and the Frick Collection will instead be presented in the building that was formerly the Whitney Museum and then the Met Breuer.
 This temporary relocation of the collection will allow the curators more freedom to present the collection than in the Frick mansion.

 In the afternoon we visit the Museum of Modern Art (MoMA), renowned throughout the world for the quality, scope and diversity of its collections.
 MoMA provides an unparalleled overview of the development of modern art.
 The building has been refurbished in recent years which makes the visit even more interesting.
-There is a courtyard featuring a magical array of sculptures by artists such as Picasso and Moore.
+There is a courtyard featuring an array of sculptures by artists such as Picasso and Moore.
 Museum shop fans will love the huge range of merchandise available.
 There will be an introductory presentation and tour of the museum and its collections.
 Afterwards, there is time to wander at your leisure through MoMA.

 In the evening, we will attend a performance at one of the city’s great music venues – Carnegie Hall or ‘The Met’, subject to the performance schedule.
 (Overnight New York) B